ABCs of Photo Sorting: How to Turn a Mess of Pictures into an Organized Collection

 In any event, look for an option within your photo management software or even within the file manager of your operating system to sort by date created.
 That’s a decent place to start.
 If you find some photos that seem to be out of chronological order, look for patterns that might provide you with clues about an incorrect camera clock or changed dates.

 Sorting by date can be a challenge when working with printed photos, but some clues can help.
 Again, look for photos that are grouped together in printers’ envelopes, boxes, or albums.
 Photos printed within the last ten to twenty years may have the date printed on the backside.
 Look for the date within a longer string of coding that provides information about the printer’s machine settings.
 And again look for clues within the photographs themselves.
-Photos of Harry blowing out six candles on a birthday cake were probably taken at Harry’s sixth birthday.
+Photos of Harry blowing out six candles on a birthday were probably taken at Harry’s sixth birthday.
 If you know Harry’s birthdate, you can figure out the year and perhaps even the precise date.
 Other clues could include signs that reference a political event or cause, evidence of construction in an area known to you, or stickers on licence plates.
-Look for the details that we often don’t notice.
+Look for the that we often don’t notice.

 A pile of photographs loose and in envelopesA pile of photographs loose and in envelopesA pile of photographs loose and in envelopes